getpelican/pelican/docs/plugins.rst

 article_generator_write_article     article_generator, content     invoked before writing each article, the article is passed as content article_writer_finalized            article_generator, writer      invoked after all articles and related pages have been written, but before
-                                                                   the article generator is closed. get_generators                      generators                     invoked in Pelican.get_generator_classes,
+                                                                   the article generator is closed. get_generators                      pelican object                 invoked in Pelican.get_generator_classes,
                                                                    can return a Generator, or several
+                                                                   generators in a tuple or in a list. get_writer                          pelican object                 invoked in Pelican.get_writer,
+                                                                   can return a custom Writer.
-                                                                   generator in a tuple or in a list. page_generator_context              page_generator, metadata page_generator_preread              page_generator                 invoked before a page is read in PageGenerator.generate_context;
+page_generator_context              page_generator, metadata
+page_generator_preread              page_generator                 invoked before a page is read in PageGenerator.generate_context;
                                                                    use if code needs to do something before every page is parsed.